Prospect Floating Rate and Alternative Income Fund

 Lower Middle-Market

 One-stop financing solutions to U.S.-based lower middle-market companies across a broad range of industries.
-Our relationship approach ensures our clients receive the flexibility, expertise, and responsive partnership needed to support complex transactions and long-term growth.

 Key Funds